Particular/docs.particular.net/nservicebus/fluent-config-api-v3-v4.md

 NOTE: This article refers to NServiceBus V3 and V4

-NOTE: Watch the webminar recording [Mastering NServiceBus Configuration](https://particular-1.wistia.com/medias/q8tdr6mnzz) (It includes V5 configuration overview)
+NOTE: Watch the webinar recording [Mastering NServiceBus Configuration](https://particular-1.wistia.com/medias/q8tdr6mnzz) (It includes V5 configuration overview)

 An introduction to the NServiceBus configuration is available in the [Introduction to Fluent Configuration API in V3 and V4](fluent-config-api-v3-v4-intro.md) article.